Proposal Preparation - B14

 This procedure applies to all sponsored projects subject to OU Policy 19.045 Administering External Grants and Contracts set up as separate accounts in the OHIO Financial Management System (FMS).

-Assistance with access and use of the various agency systems and agency specific information
+Assist with access and use of the various agency systems and agency specific information

-Locate and complete application packages and forms
+Locate opportunity application packages and assist with completion of forms

-Obtaining Institutional Letters of Support
+Assist with obtaining Institutional Letters of Support when needed

-Inter- and intra-institutional collaborations
+Coordinate Inter- and intra-institutional collaborations

-Coordination of submission with research administrators at collaborating institutions (subawards)
+Coordinate submission with research administrators at collaborating institutions (subawards)

 Prepare Technical Proposal